 Other Milan Attractions

-For time around the “must” attractions, the below are also noteworthy for your 2 days in Milan.
+For time around the “must” attractions, the below are also noteworthy for your 2 days in Milan on a budget.
 You can easily do 2 to 3 of these attractions leisurely in a day.
 Some attractions are free.

 - Galleria Vittorio Emanuele II